aku147/NumberToWordConversion/README.md

 On submitting the form user will see his name and word representation of the number entered.
 (API project should be running for this)

 # Run the API Project (NumToWordConversionApiApp)
 NumToWordConversionApiApp is a Web Api Project.
+It supports 12 digts before decimal and 2 digts after decimal.
 Browse the directory NumToWordConversionApiApp and open the NumToWordConversionApiApp.sln file.
 Rebuild the solution.
 Run the application by pressing F5